Brigada Antiteroristă: History

 On December 24, 1989, the USLA was called upon by the new Defence Minister Nicolae Militaru to protect the site of the Ministry of Defence from alleged terrorist attacks.
 The tanks guarding the site opened fire and killed eight officers, while the other six survivors were arrested and one fled.
 This deadly hoax was used by the new authorities to claim that the terrorist threat really existed.

 On the December 26, 1989, the USLA was attached to the Romanian Ministry of Defence.
 On July 1, 1990, the name of the unit was changed to Brigada Antiteroristă and incorporated into the newly created Romanian Intelligence Service (SRI).

-On August 20, 1991, four Sikh terrorists attempted to assassinate the Indian ambassador while he walked with his wife on the Aviatorilor Blvd. in Bucharest.
-The quick intervention of anti-terrorist officers guarding the ambassador resulted in failure for the terrorists: one was killed on the spot, another was captured, the third was injured and the fourth person vanished.
+On August 20, 1991, four Sikh terrorists attempted to assassinate the Indian ambassador while he walked with his wife on the Aviatorilor Boulevard in Bucharest.
+The quick intervention of anti-terrorist officers guarding the ambassador resulted in failure for the terrorists: one was killed on the spot, another was captured, the third was injured, and the fourth person vanished.
 The criminal investigation revealed that the four terrorists belonged to an Indian Sikh terrorist group.